 Flood water level check.
 National Weather Service flood stage is 12 feet.

 Please don't give away any hints in your posts and please don’t post any images that will give away locations.
 To get credit for this cache you MUST sign the log!
-READ the “white on black font” instructions on page one in the log.
-They tell you how to put the cache back where you found it.

 This cache replaces my archived Little Red Caboose one.
 The history of this unique location is spoken of at the Caboose webpage.
 The Caboose container vanished once too often so I decided to make a new cache that was more of a challenge to find.